 Ham’s second son is Mizra, translated correctly, though a little misleadingly as Egypt.
 There is always it seems, an exception to the rule and in this case regarding point number two in the Introduction, this is it.
 To a degree, that is.
-The descendants of Mizra have paradoxically, migrated further afield, though they also live in their original historic homeland.
+The descendants of Mizra have paradoxically, migrated very far afield; yet they also live in their original historic homeland.

 In Genesis 10:13-14 NET, we are introduced to Mizra’s seven sons.
-Taking our cue from Canaan and Cush, we would expect to find a handful of descended nations, rather than just one or seven.
+Taking our cue from especially Canaan and partially Cush, we would expect to find a handful of descended nations, rather than just one or seven.
 We are also met with a slight conundrum, though easily resolved.
-Mizra identifies as the people known as Arabs in North Africa and in the Middle East, as well as the peoples of Latino [Spanish] descent throughout Central and South America [with the exception of Brazil].
+Mizra identifies as the people known as Arabs; locatedin North Africa and in the Middle East, as well as the peoples of Latino-Hispano descent throughout Central and South America, with the exception of Brazil [refer Chapter XXIII].

 Mizraim [Mizra] was the father of the Ludites, Anamites, Lehabites, Naphtuhites, Pathrusites Casluhites (from whom the Philistines came), and Caphtorites.

-Some versions list instead as: Ludim, Anamim, Lehabim [Lubim], Naphtuhim, Pathrusim, Casluhim and Caphtorim.
+Some versions list instead as: Ludim, Anamim, Lehabim or Lubim, Naphtuhim, Pathrusim, Casluhim and Caphtorim.

 11 When the inhabitants of the land, the Canaanites, saw the mourning on the threshing floor of Atad, they said, “This is a grievous mourning by the Egyptians.”
 Therefore the place was named Abel-mizraim [mourning (or meadow) of Egypt]; it is beyond the Jordan.